3rdstage/smart-contracts-boilerplate/README.md

 | Ganache CLI Log  | `run/ganache/ganache.log` |   |

-Runing `scripts/ganache-cli-start.sh` without any argument will reuse data in previous run.
+Running `scripts/ganache-cli-start.sh` without any argument will reuse data in previous run.
 So account balances and smart contracts in previous run will be remain.
 If you want to launch Ganache CLI from the genesis, run `scripts/ganache-cli-start.sh` with `-r` or `--refresh` option.
 This option will remove all the data under `run/ganache/data/` directory.